oneananda/Azure_Operations/Azure_Learning/007 Azure Migrate/On-Premise SQL Server Migration/README.md

 	- Use Azure Data Lake Analytics to analyze the backups
 	- Use Azure Data Explorer to query the backups

+# Rollback plan

+	- Use Azure Site Recovery to failover to the on-premises SQL Server
+	- Use Azure Backup to restore the databases to the on-premises SQL Server
+	- Use Azure Blob Storage to restore the backups to the on-premises SQL Server
+	- Use Azure Data Box to transfer the backups to the on-premises SQL Server
+	- Use Azure Data Lake Storage to restore the backups to the on-premises SQL Server
+	- Use Azure Data Factory to copy the backups to the on-premises SQL Server

 ## Migration tasks